-MIRELA MATEI^{}, CĂTĂLIN POPESCU^{}, IRINA GABRIELA RĂDULESCU^{} ^{}Finance, Accounting and Economic Analysis Department, Petroleum-Gas University of Ploiești, ^{}Management-Marketing Department, Petroleum-Gas University of Ploiești, ^{}Economics and Business Administration Department, Petroleum-Gas University of Ploiești, 39 București Bvd., Ploiești, 100680, ROMANIA mirematei@yahoo.com,catalin_nicolae@yahoo.com,iradulescu@upg-ploiesti.ro
+MIRELA MATEI\, CĂTĂLIN POPESCU\\, IRINA GABRIELA RĂDULESCU\\\ \Finance, Accounting and Economic Analysis Department, Petroleum-Gas University of Ploiești, \\\Management-Marketing Department, Petroleum-Gas University of Ploiești, \\\Economics and Business Administration Department, Petroleum-Gas University of Ploiești, 39 București Bvd., Ploiești, 100680, ROMANIA mirematei@yahoo.com, catalin\nicolae@yahoo.com, iradulescu@upg-ploiesti.ro

-Abstract: The climate change is a reality of our time and its implications on economic field are dramatic.
-Many changes have occurred at national and international level in order to sustain the adaptation and mitigation measures.
-The attitude and the activity of international financial institutions, public authorities, private companies, portfolio investors and exchanges has modified and have adapted to this new challenge.
-On financial field, the innovation is intense, and in some directions, this phenomenon is determined by climate change.
-For example, a new commodity - the carbon - is traded on exchanges through spot, futures or options contracts.
-In addition, the behavior of investors and corporations is determined in some extend, by the climate change: the transnational corporations run social responsible programs with an environmental component and many portfolio investors are focused on environmental, social and governance (ESG) issues in order to make social responsible investment.
+Abstract: Taking in account its implications, the climate change is an economic and social issue.
+The dimensions of this phenomenon are dramatic and because of that, the international and regional organizations and public have initiated different adaptation and mitigation measures in order to cope with this problem.
+The private sector is also preoccupied by this topic and financial institutions, companies, portfolio investors and exchanges have tried to adapt to this new challenge.
+On financial market, the innovation is intense, and in some directions, this phenomenon is determined by climate change.
+New financial products have been lunched and the interest of investors for these products is high because they have additional speculative and hedging instruments.
+In addition, the behaviour of public authorities, investors and corporations has been changed, in some extent, by the climate change.
+For example, the public authorities from developed countries initiated different green public procurement policies, the corporations run social responsible programs with an environmental component, and portfolio investors are focused on environmental, social and governance (ESG) issues in order to make social responsible investment.

-Key-Words: climate change, innovation, finance, exchange, carbon
+Key-Words: climate change, innovation, finance, exchange, carbon, corporate social responsibility